Gatja Helgart Rothe: Career

-Later years and death

-In 2000, after some tiresome lawsuits had finally been settled, Rothe decided to move to Geneva, Switzerland, fulfilling a desire to return to Europe.
-Here, she lived off the sale of her house in Carmel.
-In Geneva Rothe painted mountain landscapes, massive horse paintings, portraits, and other scenes inspired by her surroundings.
-In 2003 Rothe was diagnosed with breast cancer, but it was a heart problem that led to her death on August 3, 2007.

 Work

-Early drawings

-During her early artistic work at the Pforzheim Academy, Rothe completed a series of small, highly detailed monotypes, etchings, and drawings.
-These works, which she sometimes referred to as “body landscapes,” explored her own sexuality, representing nude bodies from different angles and perspectives.
-Her depictions of nudes in strange positions were sometimes accompanied by surreal imagery of isolated body parts such as eyes or muscles.

 Mezzotints

 Rothe's highly detailed mezzotints focused on surreal landscapes, intricately rendered horses, and graceful dancers.
 Rothe started all her prints by sketching a simple drawing directly onto the plate with a drypoint tool.
 She used a rocker to develop the background, rolling and rocking it side to side and piercing the plate with tiny holes for the ink.
 Using a drypoint tool she further developed the fine details and figures of the drawing.
 Rothe spent approximately 500 hours working on each plate.

-Rothe expanded the technique's possibilities to achieve transparencies and an extensive variety of tonalities.
-By discovering a way to mix all colors in the same plate, from the darkest to the lightest, and hand-wiping them into one another, she was able to create highlights, hues, and tones impossible to get when inking each color separately.

 Paintings

 Rothe did not keep track of most of the paintings she sold, but the ones that are known show her interest in transparencies.
 Through allowing layers of paint to dry and using different types of strokes to achieve slight shifts in tones and hues, most of her city and nature landscapes, as well as portraits, display an intricate layering.

 "Gerotica"

-Completed in 1987 but never shown during her lifetime, Rothe’s tempera works are depictions of sex and intimacy between aging couples, revealing Rothe's typical layering of paint.
-Rothe’s son Peter discovered these erotic scenes with geriatric bodies (“gerotica”) paintings and other artworks years after her death.
+Completed in 1987 but never shown during her lifetime, Rothe's tempera works are depictions of sex and intimacy between aging couples, revealing Rothe's typical layering of paint.
+Rothe's son Peter discovered these erotic scenes with geriatric bodies ("gerotica") paintings and other artworks years after her death.
 In November 2015 the gerotica became the center for the exhibition Seven Drawings at the Walter and McBean Galleries of the San Francisco Art Institute.